Zaneb1991/HTML-and-CSS-Projects/README.md

 # My Portfolio
 This is where a more professional look was given to show my skills aquired during my course.

+# Calculator
+This is where I made a 4 function calculator that could Add, Subtract, Multiply, Divide.

+# Tic-Tac-Toe
+I made an interactive Player VS Computer Game, with sound effects/Graphics to show the Winning Line.

+# Pizza Menu
+I made a Pizza Menu Page with check boxes and calculations to give you a subtotal amount of your order.

 Within these are also small tasks that challenged my knowledge of the subjects I have worked on, such as:
 - Effecting Images with CSS
 - Trial with Javascript